Okay so not quite 20,000 volts, but it’s a nice zap that makes raccoons want to get away, very fast.

 - Ground the deck railing, & make the whole feeder hanger “live”.

 I went with method #2 because the deck railing wires go flat on the railing & I liked how subtle that looked.
 The hard part is then the feeder hanger needs to be insulated from the deck & can’t touch the screws.
 I widened the mounting holes to fit short pieces of rubber (beer) tubing inside, & put the screws back through the tubing.
 I used a rubber spacer & flat washer on the screw head end, & a plastic spacer of 1/2″ PEX water line (which fit nicely over the beer tubing) to hold the feeder hanger away from the deck.
-Then I drilled another hole in the hanger & used a small bolt to attach the live wire.
-I ran a loop of ground wire on top of the railing with fence staples.

 In hindsight, method #1 is MUCH easier.
 The feeder hanger doesn’t have to be changed around since it’s part of the ground — attach the ground wire behind one of the existing mounting screws.
 Run a short length of exposed “live” wire along the deck railing with a few insulators to keep it from touching.
 Pretty simple & a lot less work.